SigmaHQ/sigma-specification/Sigma_specification.md

 * An empty value is defined with `''`
 * A null value is defined with `null`

-OBSOLETE: An arbitrary value except null or empty cannot be defined with `not null` anymore
+*OBSOLETE*: An arbitrary value except null or empty cannot be defined with `not null` anymore

 The application of these values depends on the target SIEM system.